 It’ll save everyone time if you are certain of their needs rather than guessing at a customer’s expectations.

-You can collect information about a company using LeadFuze which does all the hard work of finding contact and company information for you so that you can focus solely on closing deals with them instead of spending precious time digging around looking for it yourself.
+You can collect information about a company using LeadFuze.
+It does all the hard work of finding contact and company information for you so that you can focus solely on closing deals with them instead of spending precious time digging around looking for it yourself.

 Asking questions in your self-introduction email increases the response rate and decreases the likelihood of people marking your email as spam.